 The global financial crisis has had a severe effect on the Bulgarian economy and the financial situation within the Bulgarian financial and corporate sectors has significantly deteriorated since mid-2008.
-In 2010 and 2011, the Bulgarian economy experienced a moderate recovery in economic growth.
-The recovery was accompanied by increased export and increased rate of household savings.
+In 2012 and 2013, the Bulgarian economy experienced a moderate recovery in economic growth.